 How do you measure strategy execution?

 Traditional metrics (budget variance, milestone completion, activity volume) measure whether the plan is being followed, not whether it's working.
 Effective strategy execution measurement uses four governance questions: Are we doing the right things?
 Are we doing them the right way?
 Are we getting them done well?
 Are we getting the benefits?
 Each question requires evidence, not opinion.
+The ratio of evidence-based answers to assumption-based answers tells you more about execution health than any dashboard.

-What's the difference between strategy implementation and strategy execution?
+What is the difference between strategy implementation and strategy execution?

 Implementation asks "Did we follow the plan?"
 Execution asks "Did we deliver the outcome?"
 The distinction matters because following the plan perfectly can still produce the wrong result if conditions changed after the plan was written.
-Organizations that focus on implementation succeed at the plan but fail at the outcome.
-Organizations that focus on execution build the adaptive capacity to adjust their approach while maintaining alignment with purpose.
+Organisations that focus on implementation succeed at the plan but fail at the outcome.
+Organisations that focus on execution build the adaptive capacity to adjust their approach while maintaining alignment with purpose.

 Continue Learning